Baguio: Arts and museums

 The city became a haven for many Filipino artists in the 1970s–1990s.
 Drawn by the cool climate and low cost of living, artists such as Ben Cabrera (now a National Artist) and filmmaker Butch Perez relocated to the city.
 At the same time, locals such as mixed-media artist Santiago Bose and filmmaker Kidlat Tahimik were also establishing work in the city.
 Even today, artists like painters and sculptors from all over the country are drawn to the Baguio Arts Festival which is held annually.
 The city houses several museums, such as the Baguio Museum, Museo Kordilyera, Emilio F. Aguinaldo Museum, and the SLU Museum of Arts and Cultures.
 The Mansion House located at Wright Park was also re-opened to the public as a presidential museum.

 Baguio has been included in UNESCO's Creative Cities Network due to craft and folk art traditions of the city particularly ranging on expressions to wood carving, silver craft, traditional weaving and tattooing.
 Baguio is the first city in the Philippines to be part of the inter-city network which aims to promote the creative industries as well as integrate culture in sustainable urban development.

 Languages

 The languages commonly spoken in Baguio are Ilocano, Tagalog, and English.
-Languages like Ibaloi, Kankanaey, Pangasinan, Cantonese, Hokkien, Japanese, Kapampangan, Cebuano, Hiligaynon, Maranao, Maguindanaon and Tausug are also spoken to varying degrees by their respective ethnic communities within the city.
+Languages like Ibaloi, Kankanaey, Pangasinan, Cantonese, Hokkien, Japanese, Korean, Kapampangan, Cebuano, Hiligaynon, Maranao, Maguindanaon and Tausug are also spoken to varying degrees by their respective ethnic communities within the city.